 5.15.
-It is noted that npower did not provide full responses to IRs and submitted incomplete information on other matters.
+It was noted that npower did not provide full responses to Information Requests and submitted incomplete information on other matters.
 Ofgem subsequently had to engage with npower on the gaps in information.
 Had npower provided it according to agreed timelines and quality standards, it would have assisted in the conduct of the investigation.
-The Authority notes that npower does not accept Ofgem's position, and that it considers it complied with all IRs and other informal requests for information.
-However the Authority considers this applies.
+The Authority noted that npower did not accept Ofgem's position, and that it considered it complied with all Information Requests and other informal requests for information.
+However the Authority considered this applied.